epfl-ada/ada-2023-project-nada2023/docs/index.md

     <iframe src="plots/nb_genres.html"></iframe>
 </div>

-Most movies have multiple genres, e.g. Titanic (1997) has all of the following genres: Tragedy, Costume drama, Historical fiction, Action/Adventure, Period piece, Drama, Disaster, Romantic drama and Romance Film.
-This explain why the most represented number of genres is 5.
+Most movies have multiple genres, and the most common number of genres is 3.
+We can also see that there are a lot of movies with only one genre, and a few movies with 7 or more genres.

 Now let us look at which genres export the most, as well as the recent evolution of the most exported genres :